Divorce and Property Division in Alabama

 Settlements in a divorce case are preferable for a number of reasons.
 An out-of-court settlement saves both parties from contentious time in court, as well as the additional attorney- and court fees.
 Settling out of court also provides the ability for each party to negotiate for what is important to them and compromise about what is less important.
 In this way, both parties are more likely to be satisfied with the agreement and walk away happy.

 Although these are general rules regarding divorce in Alabama, each court decision is made on a case-by-case basis.
-If you or someone you know is involved or will potentially be involve in a divorce, contact Arab-based family law attorney Lana Hawkins for consultation.
+If you or someone you know is involved or will potentially be involve in a divorce, contact family law attorney Lana Hawkins in Guntersville, Huntsville, and Arab for a free consultation.